-More specifically, Stacie's research investigates ways of translating complex, abstract information into concrete, experiential forms, and explores the integration of design pedagogy into professional and general education contexts.
-She designs educational tools that aim to engage people in meaningful learning experiences where concepts are often difficult to grasp when delivered in a traditional manner by designing experiences that engage people in meaningful and enjoyable learning in formal and informal settings.
-Her recent notable projects include a focus on teaching fundamental communication skills, financial well-being, and middle school math and science concepts.
-In each instance, Rohrbach collaborates with colleagues across campus on projects that are situated in physical and digital contexts.
+Stacie's research investigates ways of translating complex, abstract information into concrete, experiential forms, and explores the integration of design pedagogy into professional and general education contexts.
+Stacie strives to help people understand concepts that are often difficult to grasp when delivered in a traditional manner by designing experiences that engage people in meaningful and enjoyable learning in formal and informal settings.
+Her recent notable projects include a focus on teaching financial well-being, chronic illness management, environmental mindfulness, middle school math and science concepts, and fundamental communication skills.
+In each instance, Rohrbach collaborates with colleagues across campus and local experts on projects that are situated in physical and digital contexts.
 Currently, Stacie's discoveries are informing an investigation of student motivation as a critical facet in the design of effective learning experiences.
-Continuing the work she has conducted over the past decade, Stacie is also applying her findings to the design and development of interactive assessment tools that enable students and instructors to comment on, and track, performance over time.
-Her recent research projects have been supported by National Science Foundation, Qatar National Research Foundation, Fine Foundation, Institute of Education Science, PNC Bank, and Carnegie Mellon University ProSEED grants.
+Continuing the work she has conducted over the past decade, Stacie is also applying her findings to the design and development of interactive assessment tools that enable students and instructors to comment on, and track, performance over time to aid continuous learning.
+Her recent research projects have been supported by National Science Foundation, Qatar National Research Foundation, Fine Foundation, Institute of Education Science, and Carnegie Mellon University ProSEED grants.
 Stacie also teaches a course related to her research, which has been sponsored by PNC Bank, the Carnegie Museum of Natural History, and UPMC Health Plan, Inc.

-Stacie presents her work that focuses on design for learning in international journals and conference proceedings, presents at national and international design and education conferences, conducts curriculum design and implementation workshops with educators and administrators across the country, and integrates her inquiry and discoveries into her courses.
-In addition to teaching core undergraduate and graduate design studio courses, Stacie has developed three courses for the School of Design that speak directly to her strength in design for learning, which include ‘Information, Interaction, and Perception’, ‘Learner Experience Design’, and a doctoral-level course, ‘Teaching Design II’.
+Stacie publishes her work that focuses on design for learning in international journals and conference proceedings, presents at national and international design and education conferences, conducts curriculum design and implementation workshops with educators and administrators across the country, runs executive education sessions, and integrates her inquiry and discoveries into her courses.
+In addition to teaching core undergraduate and graduate design studio courses, Stacie has developed three courses for the School of Design that speak directly to her strength in design for learning, which include ‘Information, Interaction, and Perception’, ‘Designing Experiences for Learning’, and a doctoral-level course, ‘Teaching Design II’.

-Prior to her current academic appointment that begain in 2003, Stacie worked professionally in both print and digital media, developing identity systems, corporate standards manuals and annual reports, environmental graphics, interactive websites, and product packaging since 1996.
+Prior to her current academic appointment that began in 2003, Stacie worked professionally in print, digital, and physical media, designing identity systems, corporate standards manuals and annual reports, environmental graphics, interactive websites, and product packaging since 1996.
 She earned a BFA in graphic design from Carnegie Mellon University and a Master of Graphic Design from North Carolina State University.
 Stacie was a member of the AIGA Design Educators Community steering committee from 2007 to 2011 and served as its vice-chair for three years.
 She was also a board member for the Adobe Design Achievement Awards from 2011-2014.
 Currently, Stacie serves as an editorial board member for the AIGA Design Educators Community publications ‘Dialectic’ and ‘Dialog’.
 In additional to her national contributions to the field, Stacie applies her strengths in course planning and implementation to the design of rubrics and syllabi that serve as models for the School and university.